golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

   * Enter the output field name `QGIS_ACRES`

-  * In the Expression box enter `$area/4046.86` (4046.86 is the number of square meters in an acres, QGIS defaults to square meters)
+  * In the Expression box enter `$area/4046.86` (4046.86 is the number of square meters in an acres — QGIS defaults to square meters)

 * Results
   * `d-m-d-overlap-fx-thhaz-2018` = 4021 total footprint acres